jw2249a/2017-bayes-audit/2017-code/README.md

 computations begin, based on all available sampling data (from ``32-audited-votes``) at the time the stage begins.

+We assume that a stage is represented by a three-digit integer, starting at "000" for the initialization information stage (no ballots sampled here), followed by "001", "002", ...

-The **audit parameters files** for a stage may be copied from the previous stage, and possibly adjusted by hand by Audit Central to reflect pending deadlines, additional resources, etc.
+The **audit parameters files** for a stage may be copied from the previous stage, and possibly adjusted by hand by Audit Central to reflect pending deadlines, additional resources now available, etc.

-The **audit inputs** lists the audited vote files used in the audit computations.
+The **audit inputs** lists the audited vote files use in the audit computations (perhaps with their SHA256 hash values).

 The **audit outputs** file(s) give the measured risks.